 Our goal is for every student within our district to be successful and to reach their highest potential; a disability shouldn't stand in the way of them reaching their goals!
 If you have any questions or concerns regarding your child's special education services or if you suspect that your child has a disability and would like to inquire additional information as to where to go from here, please feel free to stop by our office or contact us via phone or email.

-The special education programs of Sweetwater County School District #2 serves more than 450 students throughout our district.
-Instructional and support services are delivered by an outstanding team of special education teachers, school psychologists, speech and language pathologists, behaviors strategists, counselors, social workers, an adaptive physical education teacher, physical therapists, occupational therapists, school health providers, and paraprofessionals.
+The special education programs of Sweetwater County School District #2 serves almost 500 students throughout our district.
+Instructional and support services are delivered by an outstanding team of special education teachers, school psychologists, speech and language pathologists, behaviors strategists, counselors, social workers, an adaptive physical education teacher, physical therapists, occupational therapists, interpreters, school health providers, and paraprofessionals.
 As is specified in federal and state law, students with disabilities are served in the least restrictive environment to the maximum extent possible.
 All of our schools thrive to provide appropriate services to students in the general environment with exposure to the general curriculum; however, when necessary, services are adjusted to best meet the student’s individual needs.

 Special education services include individualized and specially designed instruction in academic, self-help, behavioral, communication, motor, vocational, and social skills areas.
 Individual Education Plans (IEPs) are developed at least annually.
 Goals and objectives are written for each student based on the results of formal and informal evaluations, parental input, and various observations.
 Carefully sequenced instruction is provided and each student’s progress is monitored.